 SUCCEED - We will develop children's independence through their environment by providing the skills, knowledge, understanding, values and resources needed for becoming successful and confident learners at the foundations of their lifelong learning journey.
+Alongside the natural learning that happens from play, we support with a foundation of phonics and reading, mathematics, as well as links to curriculum areas that will support them in their school readiness from Year 1.

 HAPPY - We will provide a fun, stimulating learning environment with quality provisions to challenge and support children's personal interests.
+Home visits and conversations with parents allow us to build an understanding of what will help them in engaging their learning and the children are motivated by praise and pride within school.

 INSPIRE - We will provide a rich and varied curriculum alongside the stimulating learning environment to capture the inquisitive imaginations of young learners in a way that makes them want to learn.
+Learning that takes place both in and out doors as well as a part of the wider curriculum are enriched by interactions with adults, and can be both initiated by the adult or the child's imagination, interests or the links they have made to their learning.

 NURTURE - We have key adults for children that build strong and caring relationships with children.
 This brings high levels of trust and respect between all members of the Early Years that value each other's opinions and ideas.
+Interactions between pupils and adults are most important, building respect, sharing ideas and developing language and vocabulary.
+They support them to show their unique selves and to thrive in what they do.

 EDUCATE - We will ensure that children's own learning styles, interests and development is carefully observed and monitored to plan for the next steps of their learning journey to a high standard in a way that motivates their individual needs.
+Their Communication and Language, Personal, Social and Emotional Development, Physical Development, Literacy, Mathematical, Understanding of the World and Expressive and Artistic Design skills knowledge and understanding are taught and then developed through the learning environment and their independent application.